Gregor Gustav Adolf Tobler

-Gregor Gustav Adolf Tobler (1834-1875) was a Swiss merchant, artist, and naturalist.
-He immigrated to the Philippines and stayed in Majayjay, Laguna, for more than a decade.
-He adopted the Hispanic name Don Gustavo Tobler and owned a flourishing vast coffee plantation in Majayjay between 1862 to 1875.
+Gregor Gustav Adolf Tobler (1834–1875) was a Swiss merchant, artist, and naturalist.
+He immigrated to the Philippines (Spanish East Indies) and lived in Majayjay, Laguna, for over a decade.
+He adopted the Hispanic name Don Gustavo Tobler, married a local mestiza woman, published a humorous travel book, and owned a flourishing vast coffee plantation from 1862 until his death in 1875.

 Family

-Gregor Gustav Adolf Tobler was born on May 15, 1834, in Wolfhalden, Switzerland, to his parents Gustav Adolf Tobler (1802-1876) and Anna Barbara Kursteiner (1814-1869).
+Gregor Gustav Adolf Tobler was born on May 15, 1834, in Wolfhalden, Switzerland, to his parents Gustav Adolf Tobler (1802–1876) and Anna Barbara Kursteiner (1814–1869).
 He was the eldest brother of Emil Tobler.
 He came from a prominent family of educators and merchants from Appenzell Ausserrhoden (Appenzell Outer Rhodes), Switzerland.
-His grandfather Johann Georg Gustav Tobler (1769-1843) was a Swiss pedagogue, educational reformist, school founder, and prolific writer.
+His grandfather Johann Georg Gustav Tobler (1769–1843) was a Swiss pedagogue, educational reformist, school founder, and prolific writer.
 His father, Gustav Adolf Tobler, was also an educator, writer, and artist.
-Gustav Adolf Sr became the Canton School Director in Trogen for 15 years from 1842-1857.
+Gustav Adolf Sr became the Canton School Director in Trogen for 15 years from 1842 to 1857.
 During that time, The Trogen Cantonal School (Kantonsschule Trogen) was considered the most influential and effective school system in eastern Switzerland.
 The school offered business and technical secondary education.

-Life and Works
+Life and works

 Around 1848, Tobler & Co., a business engaged in trading fabrics and other Swiss Appenzeller manufactured products, entered the Philippines through an agent company under Eugster, Labhart & Co.
 The business operated in Iloilo and later moved to Manila.
 With an increase in the number of Swiss merchants in the Philippines, the Swiss Honorary Consulate was established in 1862.

 Don Gustavo obtained his Wolfhalden passport in 1858 and possibly traveled to the Philippines the same year.
 He came into the country as an apprentice merchant under Russell & Sturgis (Russell & Co.).
 The said company was an American firm based in Manila actively trading in China.
 Years later, Don Gustavo and his German associate set up a joint-venture business named Henkel, Tobler Co., a trading company with dealings in Hong Kong, Japan, and China.
 His merchant partner, Mr. H. Henken, managed their business operations in Manila, while Tobler handled business in Majayjay.

 During his first arrival in Majayjay, the young immigrant was under the watch of Padre Maximo Rico.
 He stayed in the convent of Saint Gregory, the Great Parish Church of Majayjay, until he could live self-reliantly.
 The young immigrant met Señorita Victoria Lanuza, who was then residing in Pueblo de Magdalena, Laguna.
-In 1863, he married Señorita Victoria in Sta Cruz, Manila.
-Doña Victoria Lanuza (1842-1910) was a Spanish elite mestiza born in Guinobatan, Albay, and came from a well-known family in the Spanish community.
+In 1863, he married Señorita Victoria in Santa Cruz, Manila.
+Doña Victoria Lanuza (1842–1910) was a Spanish elite mestiza born in Guinobatan, Albay, and came from a well-known family in the Spanish community.
 The Lanuza's are allied families of the Ortigas and Olbes during the Old Spanish Manila.
-Their marriage birthed two children named Carmen Lanuza (1864-1888) and Emil Lanuza (1870-1880).
+Their marriage begat two children named Carmen Lanuza (1864–1888) and Emil Lanuza (1870–1880).
 For unknown reasons, Doña Victoria Lanuza did not carry her husband's last name and maintained her Spanish surname.